RMS Mauretania (1906): Outbreak and passenger service

 After Great Britain declared war on Germany on 4 August 1914, Mauretania made a dash for safety in Halifax, Nova Scotia, arriving on 6 August.
-Shortly after, she and Aquitania were requested by the British government to become armed merchant cruisers, but their huge size and massive fuel consumption made them unsuitable for the duty, and they resumed their civilian service on 11 August.
-Unlike her sister ship Lusitania, she was not repainted in dark greys with black funnels, with those precautionary measures not being deemed advisable for Mauretania.
+Shortly after, she and Aquitania were requisitioned by the British government to become armed merchant cruisers, but their huge size and massive fuel consumption made them unsuitable for the duty, and they resumed their civilian service on 11 August.
+Unlike Lusitania, she was not repainted in dark greys with black funnels, with those precautionary measures not being deemed advisable for Mauretania.
 Due to lack of passengers crossing the Atlantic, Mauretania was out of service in Liverpool at the time that Lusitania was sunk by a German U-Boat.

 Government service

-Mauretania was planned to replace the Lusitania on the Transatlantic run after the Lusitania was sunk, but she was ordered by the British government to serve as a troop ship to carry British soldiers during the Gallipoli campaign.
-She avoided becoming prey for German U-boats because of her high speed and the seamanship of her crew.
+Cunard planned to replace the sunken Lusitania on the Transatlantic run with Mauretania, but instead she was requisitioned by the British government to serve as a troop ship, carrying British soldiers during the Gallipoli campaign.
+The liner avoided falling prey to German U-boats due to her high speed and the seamanship of her crew.

 When combined forces from the British empire and France began to suffer heavy casualties, Mauretania was ordered to serve as a hospital ship, along with the Aquitania and White Star's Britannic, to treat the wounded until 25 January 1916.
 In medical service the vessel was painted white with buff funnels and large medical cross emblems surrounding the vessel and possibly illuminated signs starboard and port.
 Seven months later, Mauretania once again became a troop ship late in 1916 when requisitioned by the Canadian government to carry Canadian troops from Halifax to Liverpool.

 Her war duty was not yet over when the United States declared war on Germany in 1917, and she carried around 35,000 American troops to Europe from New York, with around 5,000 per voyage.

 During the war Mauretania received dazzle camouflage, a type of abstract colour scheme designed by Norman Wilkinson in 1917 in an effort to confuse enemy ships.
 The last of her schemes was a geometric design mostly consisting of blues and greys with some black.
 She was returned to her Cunard livery from her camouflage scheme in February 1919.